RPO and RTO in the era of cloud computing

 • Optimal- for- performance- If these third-tier systems face any kind of damage, the organization will face a reduction in efficiency, but otherwise the impact is limited.

 When it comes to calculating RTO and RPO, there is no common answer.
-The stakeholders should assess the maximum tolerable period of disruption (MTPD) on each application and dataset, and then apply a protection layer based on how the specific organization has defined existentially critical, mission-critical, and optimal for performance.
+The stakeholders should assess the maximum tolerable period of disruption (MTPD) on each application and dataset, and then apply a protective layer based on how the specific organization has defined existentially critical, mission-critical, and optimal for performance.

 With the wide adoption of a myriad of applications, a few of the responsibilities and costs of IT have been offloaded to the vendors, thereby letting IT focus better on protecting their applications.
 Although most vendors offer some level of protection to the mission-critical applications, IT is ultimately responsible for ensuring the security of the organization.
 RPO and RTO are to be established so that the sync errors can be recovered which may otherwise corrupt or permanently delete the data of the organization.